 Vitamin D is always important, but more so than ever right now given it’s vital role in immune system health.
-A recent report from researchers at The Irish Longitudinal Study on Ageing (TILDA) at Trinity College, Dublin, indicates that the vitamin plays a crucial role in preventing respiratory infections and improving immune system response.

 Here’s everything you need to know about vitamin D.